Victor-Gon/mmdetection/README.md

-# Multi-modal object detection for autonomous driving using transfer learning for LiDAR depth completion
+# Object Detection Using Depth Completion and Camera-LiDAR Fusion for Autonomous Driving

 ## Contents
 1. [Dependency](#dependency)